injili/jcl_project/README.md

-# Theis is the readme file
+# The is is the readme file